thingforward/nbiot-arduino/README.md

 # License

-(C)opyright 2018 Digital Incubation & Growth GmbH, GPL.
+(C)opyright 2018 Digital Incubation & Growth GmbH, GPLv3.

 See LICENSE file for more details.
 This software is dual-licensed.
 For commercial licensing options, please contact info@thingforward.io